 How can I look more attractive?

-Wear red, don’t slouch, keep your chin up, wear sunglasses, and travel in a group, to start.
-These 11 tips on how to be more attractive will help you feel more confident on your next date.
+If you’re wondering, ‘how can I look more attractive?’ wear red, don’t slouch, keep your chin up, wear sunglasses, and travel in a group, to start.
+These 12 tips on how to be more attractive will help you feel more confident on your next date.

 How do I know if I’m attractive?